preetham-ad/DevOps_Notes_Preetham/K8s /what-is-K8s-and-Why?.md

 - ### Does K8s Solve These Problems 100%?

-- **Not Perfect:** In a nutshell, no. K8s does not solve these problems 100% perfectly.
+- **Not Perfect:** In a nutshell, No. K8s does not solve these problems 100% perfectly.
 However, the Cloud Native Computing Foundation (CNCF) is working to make K8s a better solution.